GoodLuck (band): Career

 2013: GoodLuck recorded their second album, Creatures of the Night, in the Namibian desert using solar-powered technology to record the album and natural 'found sounds' like the vocals of a zebra, ocean sounds and using the Fish River Canyon to create sound delays.
 This Might Sound Crazy is a feature-length documentary of the recording process and was launched at Amsterdam Dance Event 2013.
-Goodluck was invited to presented a master class at Amsterdam Dance Event about their recording and production process using abstract environmental sounds to produce a commercial album.
+Goodluck was invited to present a master class at Amsterdam Dance Event about their recording and production process using abstract environmental sounds to produce a commercial album.

 May 2015: Opened for German DJ Robin Schultz's Sound of Light dance events in South Africa.

 September 2015: GoodLuck was selected to open for Pharrell Williams as a part of his world tour.

 October 2015: GoodLuck released their single, Back in the Day, with Dutch electronic music producer, De Hofnar.

 January 2016: Opened for British band Clean Bandit at Electric Summer in South Africa.

 April 2016: Support act for British band Jungle at Kirstenbosch Botanical Gardens.

 March 2018: Performed as a headliner at Ultra South Africa.